-The mayonnaise with hard-boiled eggs, also known as yogurt mayonnaise, is a creamy and quick-to-prepare sauce.
-Thanks to the absence of raw eggs and the use of very little oil, it is a great alternative to classic mayonnaise, perfect for those looking for a light sauce for Russian salad or for sandwiches and salads.
+The mayonnaise with hard-boiled eggs, also known as yogurt mayonnaise, is a creamy sauce that’s quick to prepare.
+Thanks to the absence of raw eggs and the use of very little oil, it is an excellent alternative to classic mayonnaise, perfect for those looking for a light sauce for Russian salad or for sandwiches and salads.

 Traditional mayonnaise (which we all love) contains about 70-80% oil, making it one of the fattiest and most caloric sauces.
-This homemade mayonnaise with hard-boiled eggs and Greek yogurt, however, is much more light: the yogurt gives a creamy and velvety texture without excess calories, while a drizzle of oil serves only to make it more fluid and give the typical mayonnaise flavor.
+This homemade mayonnaise with hard-boiled eggs and Greek yogurt is much more light: the yogurt provides a creamy and velvety consistency without exceeding in calories, while a dash of oil serves only to make it more fluid and to give the typical taste of mayonnaise.

-The result is a mayonnaise-type sauce, soft and slightly acidic — not identical to real mayonnaise, but very similar — that you can use in all recipes: chicken salad, sandwiches, tuna sauce, Russian salad.
-It’s perfect also for those who want a protein-rich and lighter mayonnaise, customizable with herbs and spices to create new versions each time!
+The result is a mayonnaise-like sauce, soft and slightly tangy—not identical to true mayonnaise, but very similar—that you can use in all recipes: chicken salad, sandwiches, tuna sauce, Russian salad.
+It is also perfect for those who want a protein-rich and lighter mayonnaise, customizable with herbs and spices for new versions each time!

 You might also be interested in: